DennisSchulmeister/lecture-slides.js/README.md

 `lecture-slides.js` builds upon `bootstrap` and `jquery`.
-So the full power of HTML and these libraries can be used in order to create visually rich and stuning slides, much better than anything that PowerPoint, Keynote or Impress can ever, too.
+So the full power of HTML and these libraries can be used in order to create visually rich and stunning slides, much better than anything that PowerPoint, Keynote or Impress can ever do.
 And since this is HTML it is very easy to make the slides responsive so that they can be consumed on any screen, from the smallest smart phones up to the biggest TVs.